RopleyIT/InvoluteGears/README.md

 This will design a 12 tooth gear with no profile shift, curves accurate to 1/10th mm, with the standard 20 degree pressure angle, a module of 5mm, backlash of 1/10th mm, using a cutter of diameter 5mm to cut out the gear.

+Note that the current version of this program will generate spokes for the gears in order to reduce their weight and moment of inertia.
+For teeth up to around 17 teeth no spokes are generated.
+For gears above that, the number of spokes is chosen so that no more that eight teeth would be on the perimeter between consecutive spokes.
+The minimum number of spokes is three.

 `gears -m [numerator] [denominator] [min-teeth] [max-teeth]`